Jason-Oleana/image-to-sequence-prediction/README.md

 ## Data files

-Our dataset consists of SVG files defining
+The dataset consists of SVG files defining
 64x64 pixel images with simple shapes such as circles, ellipses and rectangles.
 Each image contains a small set of these shapes.
 Each shape has a specified position, size and color.